noamkadosh/react-purified/README.md

 ### Hook

-### usePurified
+#### usePurified

 The components in a hook form.

 > :warning: * It is strongly encouraged to use the components.
-With the hook you run the risk of accidentally mutating the clean string (which might invalidate the sanitizing).
+With the hook you run the risk of accidentally mutating the clean string which might invalidate the sanitizing.

 ```javascript
 import { usePurified } from 'react-purified'